Department of Agriculture

 - Planting a Cover Crop Into an Insured Crop

 Once the cash crop is planted, insurance attaches.
-The producer must continue to follow all other crop provisions for that crop to remain insurable.
+You must continue to follow all other crop provisions for that crop to remain insurable.
 If the acreage has been interplanted, which is two or more crops planted in a manner that does not permit separate agronomic maintenance or harvest of the insured crop, the cash crop is not insurable.

 On the other hand, if two or more crops are planted in a manner that does permit separate agronomic maintenance or harvest of the insured crop, then the crop is insurable.
-An example of this may be aerial seeding cover crop seeds into a mature corn crop.
-In this case, any damage to the insured grain crop caused by planting of the cover crop would not be covered and uninsured cause of loss appraisals would be applied to the insured crop when determining any indemnity payment.
+An example of this may be aerial seeding cover crop seeds into a corn crop.
+In this case, any damage to the insured corn crop caused by the cover crop would not be covered and uninsured cause of loss appraisals would be applied to the insured crop when determining any indemnity payment.

-- Planting a Cover Crop After an Insured Crop
+- Planting a Cover Crop After an Insured Crop is Harvested

 - Types of Cover Crops